Courtesans

 Mistress of the Privy Chamber.
 The air

-Those smiles and curtsies are not what they seem,
+Their smiles and curtsies are not what they seem,

 and in the glittering ballroom scenes, fear

 pervades the dance.
-By the end of Act V,
+By the end of act V,

 © Michael Fleming